gilesknap/maaspower/docs/explanations/purpose.rst

 Purpose of this Package
 =======================

-Canonical's Metal As A Service (MAAS) commissions and deploys bare metal servers automatically, see https://maas.io/.
+Canonical's Metal As A Service (MAAS) commissions and deploys bare metal machines automatically, see https://maas.io/.
 It uses PXE boot so any machine that can network boot can theoretically be managed with MAAS.